adamflitney/courier-kata/README.md

 # courier-kata
-A library for calculating the cost of sending a shipment of parcels (for a technical test)
+A library for calculating the cost of sending a shipment of parcels.

 ## Setup
 Requires NodeJS to be installed.